GorginZ/infra/vpc/README.md

 probably for the SSM agent I should bake that into the image

+SGs for: ASG, also one for the VPC endpoints.

 AUTOSCALING GROUP

 TARGET GROUP

+ALB

+Listeners -> http -> https  -> target group

 SCALING RULES (that will need to be tuned to use case)